JOHNNYMACONNY/ybf-studio/docs/go_live_checklist.md

 ---

 ## Purpose
-Comprehensive checklist for implementing the final 15% of the AudioServiceApp and launching to production.
+Comprehensive checklist for implementing the final 15% of YBF Studio and launching to production.
 This checklist ensures nothing is missed during the final implementation phase.

 ---